mrakgr/Trading-Journal/journal_2025.md

 7:05pm.
 I had no trouble watching all those trading vids, so let me watch this for a bit today and I'll leave finishing it for tomorrow.
 I am tired from all the labor at this point.

 7:10pm.
 Ah damn it, I am too hungry to focus.
 Let me go get some meat.

+8pm.
+I am back.
+Phew, what a day.
+This isn't the time to be working anymore.
+I am tempted to look at the Big Dawg video, but let me instead play Limbus.

+9/19/2025

+8:40am.
+Uah, I could barely put on my socks due to muscle pain.
+I need a break from anything physical for a day or two.

+8:55am.
+Ok, let me chill and I'll finish the Cutlass talk.
+Then I'll start playing with the Cute examples.
+Once I get a feel for the library, making progress will be much easier.
+It does have everything I need, I just have to not be a Curtis and take the time to learn it.
+Learning is painful, but overcoming that pain is the only way you grow.